Egsagon/nekosama/README.md

                        lang = 'VOSTFR')
 ```

-An example can be found in the `main.py` file,
+An example can be found in the `main.py` file.
-and a ui in the `ui.py` file.

 # Setup

 - Install the pip package `requests` (should be built-in)

 - Clone the repository:
 ```sh